wp-plugins/bulk-delete/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= 2013-12-18 - v4.4.1 - (Dev time: 0.5 hours) =
+- Fix: Bulk Delete menu overrides other menus at the same position

 = 2013-12-14 - v4.4 - (Dev time: 10 hours) =
 - New: Ability to delete all published posts from "Post Status" module
 - New: Ability to delete all sticky posts from "Post Status" module